Methods of Fishing

 We use targeted fishing methods to ensure that we catch only what we want to catch without any bycatch.
 For example we catch our lobsters & crabs in 'pots' which tend not to attract anything other than shellfish.
 Any shellfish that are undersize simply have free bed & breakfast for the night before being returned to the sea the next day.

 All of our mackerel & pollock are caught via hand lines that are specifically rigged to target these species only, ensuring zero bycatch.

 Checking lobsters to see if they are 'size'

-All lobsters landed in Scilly has to have a minimum carapace size of 90mm, 3mm bigger than the national average. when caught berried hen lobsters are marked with a 'V' which signifies that they cannot be landed meaning that they are free to breed for at least 3/4 years.
+All lobsters landed in Scilly has to have a minimum carapace size of 90mm, 3mm bigger than the national average. whilst all berried female lobsters are returned to the sea to spawn, replenishing stocks for future years.

 Measures such as these have helped to ensure that the stocks of lobsters & crabs around Scillonian waters have remained strong.
 Mike, the skipper of the Emerald Dawn has kept a log of every days catch since 1972, In his view lobster stocks have remained pretty much stable and indeed have rallied over the last few years